xiaohei5194/examples/README.md

 All services require service discovery.
 The default is multicast DNS, a zeroconf system.

-If you need something multi-host or more resilient use consul.
+If you need something multi-host or more resilient use etcd.

-### Consul

 ```
 # install
-brew install consul
+go get -v go.etcd.io/etcd

 # run
-consul agent -dev
+etcd
 ```

-Use flag `--registry=consul` to enable the consul registry.
+Use env var `MICRO_REGISTRY=etcd` to enable the etcd registry.

 ## Protobuf